emirr44/KIMIKA-Molecular-Classification-and-Generation/README.md

 There are many extensions possible.
 We could incorporate multi-task learning or additional properties (solubility, toxicity) into GraphMVP fine-tuning.
 For the VAE, we could experiment with graph-based decoders (like JT-VAE) to improve validity.
 Conditional generation (e.g. target-specific VAEs) or integrating a property predictor into training could direct the search toward more potent inhibitors.

-However, for now, we conclude that we successfully demonstrated how GNNs and VAEs can be used in future drug discovery, but more generally, in progress of Artificial Intelligence
+However, for now, we conclude that we successfully demonstrated how GNNs and VAEs can be used in future drug discovery, but more generally, in progress of Artificial Intelligence.